-24.1 If reasonably possible, a boat not racing shall not interfere with a boat that is racing.

-24.2 Except when sailing her proper course, a boat shall not interfere with a boat taking a penalty or sailing on another leg.
+- 24.1 If reasonably possible, a boat not racing shall not interfere with a boat that is racing. - 24.2 If reasonably possible, a boat shall not interfere with a boat that is taking a penalty, sailing on another leg or subject to rule 22.1.
+However, after the starting signal this rule does not apply when the boat is sailing her proper course.

-PART 4